lingdb/Sound-Comparisons/README.md

 3. You'll need a fitting database and soundfiles for the website to work with.
    These files will probably become accessible here soon.
-   For the following steps we assume that your database is setup correctly, and the soundfiles are at some part relative to the website that is also accessible via HTTP.
+   For the following steps we assume that your database is setup correctly, and the soundfiles are at some path relative to the website that is also accessible via HTTP.

-4. The website specific code lies in website/main, and you'll need to rename ``config_example.php`` to ``config.php`` and adjust it's contents:
+4. The website specific code lies in website/main, and you'll need to copy ``config_example.php`` to ``config.php`` and adjust it's contents:
    * Make sure the ``$mainDbLogin`` is filled with data fitting the mysql database
    * Set ``$soundPath`` to the location of the soundfile directory relative to config.php
    * Make sure the directory specified as ``$downloadPath`` is writeable by the webserver,